BettyRain/side-project-BettyRain/README.md

 7. Public API is not allowed.
 API should be through sockets in text format
 8. Users will send each other string messages

-#Client
+# Client
 1. Establishes server connectivity and messaging.
 2. GUI.
-3. Display the list of rooms and connect to the selected
+3. Display the when somebody is connected or disconnected

-#Server
+# Server
 1. New Users connection
 2. Forwarding messages to everyone in the channel.